laravel/pail/README.md

 - ⚗️ **Compatibility with any log driver**.
 Whether you're integrated with [Sentry](https://sentry.io) or [Bugsnag](https://bugsnag.com), **Pail** is crafted to work alongside.
 - 🔑 **Filter logs by the authenticated user**.
 Yes, you read it right. **Pail** can filter logs by the authenticated user, the one that triggered the request.

 🚧 **Note:** As of now, **Pail** is still in its proof-of-concept phase.
 It's an idea in the making, not yet optimized for production scenarios.
+Any feedback is welcome!

 ## Installation